 This recipe from Kitchen Stewardship is easy, delicious, beautiful, and grain free, too!
 I’m tucking this one into my “inexpensive dishes with zazzle” folder for when I really want to impress guests and stay in my budget.
 Yes, I said zazzle.
 There are so many variations with this recipe: We’ve used bananas, blueberries, strawberries, coconut milk, maple syrup and more.
 We’ve even used the crêpes to serve homemade bananas foster.

-There are so many reasons I love this recipe from Nourished Kitchen.
+There are so many reasons I love this recipe from Allison of The Sprouting Seed.
 First, oatmeal is one of the most nourishing, least expensive breakfast foods around.
 Second, I can make a big batch of these and be done with breakfast for several days.
 And third, Katie loves them.
 On the mornings I have these on hand she doesn’t have to wait for me to whip something up and everything seems to go more smoothly.
 I will say, however, that if buttermilk pancakes and bacon are on the menu she’s more than happy to wait ; – )

 There, I blogged about Real Food.
 I feel better now.